KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 15. Misc: for reference of the settings of the simulation we add the Misc structure to the results.

+16. New OpenSim model with updated parameters is saved at the output path.

 ## Muscle model